hermanbanken/rp/rx.markdown

 | synchronous   |	`T getData()`         |	`Iterable<T> getData()`  	|
 | asynchronous  |	`Future<T> getData()` |	`?`												|

-It deals with multiple items in an asynchronous fashion, using the `Observable`-type, filling the gap in the table with `Observable<T> getData()` If you have ever worked with Futures/Promises or with modern collections (with map, filter, etc.) you will see some common concepts in Observables.
+It deals with multiple items in an asynchronous fashion, using the `Observable`-type, filling the gap in the table with `Observable<T> getData()`.
+If you have ever worked with Futures/Promises or with modern collections (with map, filter, etc.) you will see some common concepts in Observables.
 Basically Rx is two things:

 - the Observable/Observer interfaces, the dual of Iterable/Iterator
 - a very powerful API built on top